vmware/vic-product/docs/user_doc/vic_app_dev/dchphoton_options.md

 ## `dch-photon` Options <a id="options"></a>

-You can specify the following options when you deploy `dch-photon` container VMs:
+You can specify the following options when you deploy `dch-photon` Docker Engine instances:

 - `-insecure-registry`: Enable insecure registry communication.
 Set this option multiple times to create a list of registries to which `dch-photon` applies no security considerations.
 You cannot use this option when connecting to vSphere Integrated Containers Registry.
 - `-local`: Do not bind the Docker API to external interfaces.
 Set this option to prevent the Docker API endpoint from binding to the external interface.
 Docker Engine only listens on `/var/run/docker.sock`.
 - `-storage`: Sets the Docker storage driver that Docker Engine uses.
 By default, the storage driver is `overlay2`, which is the recommended driver when running Docker Engine as a container VM.
 - `-tls`: Use TLS authentication for all connections.
 Implied by `-tlsverify`.
 This option enables secure communication with no verification of the remote end.
-To use custom certificates, copy them into the `/certs` folder in the `dch-photon` container.
+To use custom certificates, copy them into the `/certs` folder in the `dch-photon` container VM.
 Certificates are generated automatically in `/certs` if you do not provide them.

    -  Server certificate: `/certs/docker.crt`
    -  Key for the server certificate: `/certs/docker.key`